More information: The Scheme

 What are groynes and how do they help?

-These wooden structures capture material as it moves along the coast by natural processes.
+Groynes are wooden structures that capture material as it moves along the coast by natural processes - longshore drift.
 They help with shingle maintenance by storing it closer to where it is needed.
 Work to both repair and enhance some existing groynes is planned to ensure their performance is maintained.

 What is meant by beach monitoring?